visit-dav/largedata/help/using-for-uploads.md

     * **Document files (`.pdf`, `.docx`, `.pptx`, and `.xlsx`) < 25MB.**
     * **Compressed files (`.gz`, `.zip`) < 25MB.**
-  * Because GitHub currently keys off only the file's extension, you can attach any format by simply lying about the extension.
+  * Because GitHub currently keys off only the file's extension, you can attach any format by simply spoofing the extension.
 For example, to attach `foo.obj` just rename it to `foo.obj.not.gz`.
 Or, better yet, just compress `foo.obj` with gzip to produce `foo.obj.gz`.
 * [LLNL Anonymous FTP server](https://hpc.llnl.gov/sites/default/files/anonymousFTPinstructions.pdf), ftp://ftp.llnl.gov